evalnlg-workshop/evalnlg-workshop.github.io/_pages/programme.md

   overlay_image: /assets/images/dublinbridge.jpg
 ---

-This is the preliminary workshop programme (the timezone is GMT, synchronized with the [INLG 2020 programme](https://www.inlg2020.org/programme)):
+This is the preliminary workshop programme.
+The timezone is GMT, synchronized with the [INLG 2020 programme](https://www.inlg2020.org/programme).

 | Time        | Event                                |
 | ----------- | -------------------------------------|